johnzastrow/johnzastrow.github.io/_posts/2012-04-10-untar-and-gunzip-all-files-in-a-directory.md

     - Linux
 ---

-I needed a little script to expand a bunch of tarred and gzipped files in a directory and I needed a log of what happened.. and didn’t happen (errors).
+I needed a little script to expand a bunch of tarred and gzipped files in a directory and I needed a log of what happened.. and didn't happen (errors).
 So, here it is.

 ```
 #!/bin/bash